-Introduces Special Relativity and the foundations of Quantum Mechanics.
+Introduces Special Relativity and the foundations of quantum mechanics.
 Topics in relativity include Lorentz transformations, time dilation, length contraction, space-time diagrams, relativistic addition of velocities, and the relativistic definitions of energy and momentum.
-Topics in Quantum Mechanics include quantization of energy levels, wave-particle duality and the tunnel effect.
+Topics in Quantum Mechanics include quantization of energy levels, wave-particle duality, and the tunnel effect.

 EP 325: Optical Systems Design

 This class provides the foundation of geometrical optics for the understanding of complex optics in optical instruments.
 Topics include image formation, curved optical surfaces, thin and thick lenses, cardinal points and Gaussian optics, apertures, paraxial ray tracing, matrix methods, Fermat's principle and third-order aberrations.
 Classical instrumentation design is studied including Newtonian and Cassegrain telescopes, astronomical cameras and compound systems.
-The class concludes with an introduction to ray tracing methods with software packages and techniques for design with realistic computationally difficulty problems.
+The class concludes with an introduction to ray tracing methods with software packages and techniques for design with realistic computationally difficult problems.

 EP 440: Space Systems Design

 This course takes the students through the entire process of designing and implementing a real space based mission.
-Space based missions include satellites, rockets and balloons.
+Space based missions include satellites, rockets, and balloons.
 Emphasis is placed on satellite missions and the design of subsystems to meet mission requirements and specifications.
 Also included is a detailed discussion of orbital mechanics, spacecraft attitude and pointing, spacecraft propulsion and the launch vehicles required to place the spacecraft into the desired orbit.